Access Key

 "SOURCE/BUCKET/=ENCRYPTION_KEY","TARGET/BUCKET/=ENCRYPTION_KEY"

-For downloading an encrypted object encryption key is required, if the user loses the key then he can not download the data, and his data will be lost.
-In this case E2E is not responsible for the loss of your data.
+- For downloading an encrypted object, the encryption key is required.
+If the key is lost, the data cannot be downloaded and will be unrecoverable.
+E2E is not responsible for the loss of your data in this case.